hectorpefo/prepublication/_posts/2019-01-04-Mystery-Pixels.md

 ![Row and column 2 complete](/img/3.PNG)

 You get the idea: this can be repeated for every row and column, to determine the value of every pixel in the grid.
+When we've completed the $n$th row and column, we have all of the $n+1$st row and column up to the diagonal; so we know its base pattern, which we complete with its inverse and finish the row and column by repeating the base and inverse patterns.

 ![Grid complete](/img/4.PNG)